rubiin/gitignorer/README.md

 ## Usage

-Make sure golang s installed on your machine.
+Make sure golang is installed on your machine.
 After that you can run the command to install :

 * `go get github.com/rubiin/gitignorer`